Logo of the The Poor Swiss

 • You cannot be an American citizen.

+These limitations are reasonable.
+Neon is an account for people living in Switzerland, and most people in this category can open an account!
 Unfortunately, the limitation for American citizens is in effect with many small banks that do not want to deal with the complicated regulations for these clients.

 Do not pay for a bank account.
-Use Neon, the new Free Digital Bank
+Use Neon, the new Free Digital Bank.

 Is Neon a Bank?